Ole von Beust: Second term

+Third term

 In the Hamburg elections of 24 February 2008, the CDU gained 42.6 percent of the vote.
 Thus, the CDU continued to be the strongest party in Hamburg.
 However, since the CDU lost its absolute majority, it formed a coalition government with the Greens.
 At the time, the two party's cooperation was widely seen as a test for a possible coalition at the national level.

 In February 2009, von Beust and Minister President Peter Harry Carstensen of Schleswig-Holstein agreed on a €13 billion bailout of state-owned shipping financier HSH Nordbank.
 The two states were forced to intervene after the SoFFin fund, which had been set up by the federal government in 2008 to stabilize the financial markets, said it could not help out HSH Nordbank until it got rid of all its bad debts.

 Ahead of the 2009 national elections, von Beust was tipped as potential Federal Minister for Economic Cooperation and Development in the cabinet of Chancellor Angela Merkel; in the negotiations on a coalition agreement with the FDP, however, the position went to Dirk Niebel.

 In 2010, von Beust became the first German state leader to indicate that his state was in principle willing to provide humanitarian solutions for former Guantanamo inmates approved for release; Hamburg later accepted one released detainee.

 On 18 July 2010, von Beust announced his resignation, to take effect on 25 August.
 Leaving office alongside von Beust were Karin von Welck, Hamburg's State Minister for Culture, and Volkmar Schoen of the senate chancellery.

 Shortly after, voters in Hamburg toppled von Beust's proposed education reforms in the city-state's first binding referendum.
 The vote assured the preservation of Hamburg's four-year primary schools, rather than extending primary education to six years, which the ruling coalition of Christian Democrats and Greens had proposed.